kiba/Writings/atg/chp6_diplomacy.md

 The fake diplomat smiled.
 "Take my DNA and compare it to your diplomat.
 It'll be the same."

+Fox sneered at that obvious lie.
 "I'll have to get the diplomat's permission, then."